Lemon2ee/ftps_client/README.md

     1. Expect the program to return nothing and return 5xx message from the verbose mode since the given directory contains file

-Everything below should be tested with both rm and mv
+Everything below should be tested with both rm and mv (in the correct condition)

 23. ./3700ftp -v cp/mv ftps://wangyizho:[correct password]@ftp.3700.network/hello.txt hello.txt (remote server have
     the file)